lambdastack/lambdastack/docs/home/howto/PREREQUISITES.md

 - `LOCAL_DIR` should be replaced with the local path to the directory for LambdaStack input (SSH keys, data yaml files) and output (logs, build states),
 - `TAG` should be replaced with an existing tag.

+>Example: docker run -it -v ~/projects/lambdastack/clusters --rm lambdastack/lambdastack:latest

+The lambdastack docker image will mount to **~/projects/lambdastack/cluster/shared**.
+It will expect any customized configs, SSH keys or data yaml files to be in that directory.
+The example above is for Linux based systems (including macs).
+See Windows method below.

 *Check [here](https://cloud.docker.com/u/lambdastack/repository/docker/lambdastack/lambdastack) for the available tags.*

+Let LambdaStack run (it will take a while depending on the options you selected)!

+*Notes below are only here if you run into issues with a corporate proxy or something like that or if you want to do development and add cool new features to LambdaStack :).*

+---

 ## LambdaStack development

-For setting up en LambdaStack development environment please refer to this dedicated document [here.](./../DEVELOPMENT.md)
+For setting up the LambdaStack development environment please refer to this dedicated document [here.](./../DEVELOPMENT.md)

 ## Important notes